North Carolina Auto Insurance [Rates + Cheap Coverage Guide]

 North Carolina is an at-fault state.This means if you are in an accident, the insurance company of the driver at-fault will pay damages.

 There are three types of negligence when it comes to filing an at-fault accident.
 North Carolina uses pure contributory negligence.
 This means you have to be 0 percent at fault to receive a payout from the other person’s auto insurance.

 Therefore, if someone rear-ends you and found at fault, if they can prove you slammed on your breaks to avoid a runaway dog, they can find that you are somewhat at fault and their insurance company does not have to pay your claim.
 You would then have to file under your own insurance.

 Every state, with the exception of New Hampshire, have seat belt laws.
 Some states only have laws regarding front seat passengers, while others have laws enforcing seat belts in any seat of the vehicle.

-North Carolina’s seat belt and car seat laws are as strict as any.
+Seat belt and car seat laws in North Carolina are as strict as any.
 They require the driver and all passengers to use seat belts.
 If you or a passenger is not wearing a seat belt, you will have a minimum $25 fine for your first offense.
 Other fees may be added to this fine and for subsequent offenses.

 Younger children also have their own guidelines pertaining to seat belts and/or car seats.
 Child safety seat laws in North Carolina dictate if you are transporting a child 7 or younger and less than 80 pounds, they must be a proper car seat.

 It is always wise to check safety guidelines for your child weight and age regarding their car seat requirements.